romesh-jaya/mcarthurs-vue/README.md

 Note: Logout functionality hasn't been provided in the app, as we don't expect the Kiosk users to be able to logout by themselves.
 Instead, there is a 30 min timeout and store clerk can manually clear the browser cache if needed to logout.

 The Sanity and GraphCMS servers are interfaced via a NodeJS middleware, which is used to hide the sensitive API keys for Sanity and GraphCMS.

+Strapi and Sanity use axios while GraphCMS uses Apollo client to communicate with backend.

 ## Project setup